 Also it's annoying there is no zig zag stitch, this is just a straight stitch device.
 Luckily those have been very minimal things and are the only things I dislike about this maker (and perhaps the walking foot issues have been repaired since I bought mine 4 years earlier?).
 The Bernina 440QE: Okay so I have to initially say that my Bernina 440 has to do with 7 years old, so there have been fantastic improvements and modifications to the more recent models.

 I hardly ever utilize this maker!
 I do use it for all of my ornamental stitches, and lately it's been sitting on my dining-room table while I quilted a bunch of quilts using the a wavy stitch with my walking foot (Bernina stitch 4, width set to 5, length set to 3).

-I like utilizing the strolling foot on this machine, and it's peaceful and pulls the material through like a dream.
-My light headed out in this machine, and after taking it all apart they found out it was a motherboard concern, and to fix it I 'd have to have the motherboard changed.
+I like utilizing the walking foot on this device, and it's peaceful and pulls the material through like a dream.
+My light went out in this device, and after taking it all apart they figured out it was a motherboard problem, and to repair it I 'd have to have the motherboard changed.

-© Copyright 2021 Banbury Sewing Labour.
+© Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.